ACTINIC KERATOSES - ALSO KNOWN AS SOLAR KERATOSES

 This leaflet has been written to help you understand more about actinic keratoses.
-It tells you what they are, what causes them, what can be done about them, and where you can find out more about them.
-Another name for ‘actinic keratoses’ is ‘solar keratoses’, but for convenience we shall use only the term ‘actinic keratoses’ in this leaflet.
+It describes what they are, what causes them to develop, how they can be treated and where you can find out more information.

 What are actinic keratoses?

 Actinic keratoses are areas of sun-damaged skin found predominantly on sun-exposed parts of the body, particularly the forearms, backs of the hands, face, ears, bald scalp and the lower legs.
 They may also occur on the lips.
 The terms actinic andsolar arefrom the Greek and Latin respectively, meaning ‘sunlight-induced’.
 The term keratosis refers to thickened skin.

 They are caused by cumulative sun exposure over many years, from sunbathing, sunbed use, outdoor work or recreational activities.
 They are therefore more common in older people.
 Fair-skinned, blue-eyed, red- or blonde-haired individuals, who burn easily in the sun, are at particular risk.
 Actinic keratoses are not contagious.